s194050/02239-Assignment-3/README.md

 ================

 This project is run by running the PrinterServer.Java file to start the server, then afterwards running the Client.Java file.
+You will first be presented with the selection of the Access Control System, this input will create an instance of the correct Class in the server.
-You will then be presented with the login screen, for the Printer server.
+After that, the user is presented with the login screen, for the Printer Server.
+Tip: the password for each user is the same as their username.

 An example of PrinterServer and Client being run
 ================================================